Jim Jonsin: Rebel Rock Entertainment

-Jonsin formed his record label, Rebel Rock Entertainment, in 2006.
-He signed B.o.B as the label's first artist, who in 2010 made his debut appearance on to the music scene with great success.
-B.o.B first released the double platinum single Nothin' On You which went to #1 on Billboard's Hot 100 and was nominated for 3 Grammys.
-The artist followed "Nothin' on You" with the triple platinum single "Airplanes" which made it to #2 on the Billboard Hot 100 and was itself nominated for a Grammy.
-B.o.B's third release, "Magic", went platinum and landed at #10 on Billboard's Hot 100.
+Jonsin founded his record label, Rebel Rock Entertainment, in 2006.
+He signed Georgia-based rapper B.o.B as the label's first artist.
+B.o.B's 2009 debut single, "Nothin' on You" (featuring Bruno Mars), peaked atop the Billboard Hot 100 and received three Grammy Award nominations.
+His 2010 follow-up single, "Airplanes" (featuring Hayley Williams), peaked at number two on the chart.
+His third single, "Magic" (featuring Rivers Cuomo), peaked at number ten; all three served as lead singles for his debut studio album, The Adventures of Bobby Ray (2010), which was executive produced by Jonsin and peaked atop the Billboard 200.
+Jonsin also chose "Nothing On You" as the album's lead single.

-Jonsin served as executive producer for B.o.B's debut album, The Adventures of Bobby Ray and is credited with choosing the artist's first single, "Nothin' on You".
-The song ultimately turned out to be one of the biggest records of the year.
 B.o.B. garnered several awards in late 2010 and early 2011.
-The rapper was nominated at the 53rd Annual Grammy Awards for five awards.
-Additionally in 2010 he was nominated for 3 American Music Awards, 3 BET Awards, 7 BET Hip Hop Awards, 4 MTV Video Music Awards, and 1 MTV Europe Music Award.
-B.o.B won the 2010 Soul Train Awards for Best Song "Nothin' On You" and gained a nomination for Best New Artist.
+The rapper was nominated for five awards at the 53rd Annual Grammy Awards.
+Furthermore, he was nominated for three American Music Awards, three BET Awards, 7 BET Hip Hop Awards, four MTV Video Music Awards, and a MTV Europe Music Award.
+B.o.B won the 2010 Soul Train Awards for Best Song "Nothin' On You" and was nominated for Best New Artist.
 B.o.B won the 2010 Teen Choice Awards Hook Up Song for "Airplanes" and was nominated for five others.
-Jonsin plans to follow up the success of his imprint's first artist with two other singers which he signed in 2011, Nick Merico and Leroy.

 Rebel Rock Productions

-Jonsin signed three producers, Finatik and Zac—an Australian production duo, and Danny Morris to his production company, Rebel Rock Productions.
+Jonsin signed three producers, FnZ—an Australian production duo, and Danny Morris to his production company, Rebel Rock Productions.
 Danny Morris has worked with Jonsin on several releases including Usher's "There Goes My Baby", and "Making Love (Into the Night)", Fantasia's "Falling In Love Tonight", Kelly Rowland's "Take Everything" and "Motivation", Tank's "Scream", N Dubz's "Girls" and Wiz Khalifa's "On My Level".
 Finatik and Zac also have some upcoming releases for the Def Jam artist Wax ("Two Wheels/DUI") and the Universal Records artist Pac Div ("Loose").